AdaCore/training_material/courses/ada_essentials/labs/230_interfacing_with_c.lab.rst

    - Given a C function that calculates speed in MPH from some information, your application should

-      + Ask user for distance and time
+      + Provide some values for distance and time (consider hard-coding, or prompting for user input)
       + Populate the structure appropriately
       + Call C function to return speed
       + Print speed to console